DistrictDataLabs/yellowbrick/docs/api/features/index.rst

 -  :doc:`importances`: rank features by relative importance in a model
 -  :doc:`rfecv`: select a subset of features by importance
 -  :doc:`jointplot`: (aka Jointplots) plot 2D correlation between features and target
+-  :doc:`singlefeatureviz`: visualize the distribution of an individual feature

 Feature analysis visualizers implement the ``Transformer`` API from scikit-learn, meaning they can be used as intermediate transform steps in a ``Pipeline`` (particularly a ``VisualPipeline``).
 They are